Architecture & Art, Paris, Travel

 Visit the Paris Gardens:

 The gardens in Paris are a part of the culture.
 Jardin du Luxembourg on the Left Bank and The Tuileries Garden on the Right Bank are both famous.
+At the Jardin du Luxembourg, be sure to channel your inner child and rent a charming toy sailboat to race on the pond.

 Jardin de Luxembourg, Paris, France